jibinb961/cps_assistant_rag/README.md

 - If the Streamlit app doesn't start, verify that your virtual environment is activated before running the command.

 ---

 This guide provides a step-by-step setup process for running the CPS AI Assistant locally.
 For any additional support or issues, please check the repository's [Issues](https://github.com/jibinb961/cps_assistant_rag/issues) section on GitHub.

+This guide provides a step-by-step setup process for running the CPS AI Assistant locally.
+For any additional support or issues, please check the repository's [Issues](https://github.com/jibinb961/cps_assistant_rag/issues) section on GitHub.